Example of Aeolus Rayleigh-clear Level-2B HLOS winds

-Aeolus is the fifth satellite in the Living Planet Programme of the European Space Agency.
-It was launched on 22 August 2018.
+Aeolus is the fifth satellite in the Living Planet Programme of the European Space Agency, after being launched on 22 August 2018.
 The mission's objective is to provide profiles of high-quality wind observations from the surface to the lower stratosphere, using a Doppler wind lidar (DWL) instrument (known as ALADIN) in a near-polar sun-synchronous, dawn-dusk orbit at around 320 km altitude.
 The wind information is the horizontal line-of-sight (HLOS) component, in the direction perpendicular to the satellite's velocity.
 The mission is intended to have a minimum lifetime of three years.

 ECMWF is contracted by ESA to develop, in collaboration with KNMI and other partners of the Aeolus DISC the Aeolus Level 2B/C (L2B/C) processing software i.e. the wind retrieval.
 The L2B wind retrieval algorithms have also been developed in the past in collaboration with Météo-France, DLR and LMD/IPSL.
 ECMWF generates the L2B products operationally and in NRT in the L2/Met PF (Level-2/Meteorological Processing Facility; a part of the mission's Ground Segment), and disseminates the products to ESA for further distribution to users.
 ECMWF also convert the L2B Earth Explorer format products to a WMO approved BUFR format which is provided to EUMETSAT for further distribution to the NWP/research community via the GTS and EUMETCast.

 ECMWF have operationally assimilated the Aeolus L2B wind observations in ECMWF's global NWP (Numerical Weather Prediction) model since 9 January 2020, as they improve forecast skill.
 Aeolus winds have a positive impact on analysis and forecast quality, particularly in the tropics and in areas sparsely observed by winds.

 Given that ALADIN is a High Spectral Resolution Lidar, it is also possible to derive information useful for atmospheric composition modelling.
 Aeolus will also provide information on the atmosphere's cloud and aerosol optical properties (backscatter and extinction coefficients, via the Level-2A product).

 - See ESA's website on Aeolus